Nilotic peoples: Gender and initiation

+Historical continuity and change

+Despite colonial disruptions, war, and displacement, Nilotic cultures have shown remarkable resilience and adaptability.
+Contemporary Nilotic societies are engaged in national politics, modern economies, and global diasporas while maintaining distinct cultural practices.

 Genetics

 Y DNA

 A Y-chromosome study by Wood et al. (2005) tested various populations in Africa for paternal lineages, including 26 Maasai and 9 Luo from Kenya, and 9 Alur from the Democratic Republic of Congo.
 The signature Nilotic paternal marker Haplogroup A3b2 was observed in 27% of the Maasai, 22% of the Alur, and 11% of the Luo.

 Haplogroup B is another characteristically Nilotic paternal marker.
 It was found in 22% of Luo samples, 8% of Maasai, and 50% of Nuer peoples.
 The E1b1b haplogroup has been observed at overall frequencies around 11% among Nilo-Saharan-speaking groups in the Great Lakes area, with this influence concentrated among the Maasai (50%).
 This is indicative of substantial historic gene flow from Cushitic-speaking males into these Nilo-Saharan-speaking populations.
-In addition, 67% of the Alur samples possessed the E2 haplogroup.
+67% of the Alur samples possessed the E2 haplogroup.

 The Y-DNA of populations in the Sudan region were studied, with various local Nilotic groups included for comparison.
 The signature Nilotic A and B clades were the most common paternal lineages amongst the Nilo-Saharan speakers, except those inhabiting western Sudan.
 There, a prominent North African influence was noted.

 Haplogroup A was observed amongst 62% of Dinka, 53.3% of Shilluk, 46.4% of Nuba, 33.3% of Nuer, 31.3% of Fur, and 18.8% of Masalit.
 Haplogroup B was found in 50% of Nuer, 26.7% of Shilluk, 23% of Dinka, 14.3% of Nuba, 3.1% of Fur, and 3.1% of Masalit.
 The E1b1b clade was also observed in 71.9% of the Masalit, 59.4% of the Fur, 39.3% of the Nuba, 20% of the Shilluk, 16.7% of the Nuer, and 15% of the Dinka.
-The atypically high frequencies of the haplogroup in the Masalit was attributed to either a recent population bottleneck, which likely altered the community's original haplogroup diversity, or to geographical proximity to E1b1b's place of origin in North Africa.
-The clade "might have been brought to Sudan [...] after the progressive desertification of the Sahara around 6,000–8,000 years ago".
-Similarly, Afro-Asiatic influence was seen in the Nilotic Datog of northern Tanzania, 43% of whom carried the M293 subclade of E1b1b.
+Balemi (2018) found that a sample of 50 Nuer carried e1b1b-M78 (32%), A-M13 (28%), B-M60 (24%) and F-M89 (4%).